 Everything you need to know about Samsung's payments app

-The number one mobile payment method is Apple pay, followed by Android Pay, but Samsung Pay is catching up fast.
-Although relatively new, being available on arguably the most popular smartphone brand in the world means that Samsung Pay has every chance to become the number one mobile payment service.
+The number one mobile payment method is Apple Pay, followed by Google's Android Pay, but Samsung Pay is catching up fast.
+Although still in its infancy, being pre-installed on devices from one of the world's biggest smartphone brands means Samsung Pay is growing in popularity.
 But, how does it differ to Apple Pay and Android Pay and why is its adoption behind the other two mobile payment leaders?

 What is Samsung Pay?

 Samsung Pay is the Korean tech giant's mobile payment platform.
-It enables owners of Samsung smart devices to use them to pay for anything via a contactless NFC card reader terminal just by tapping on one of these devices.
+It enables owners of Samsung smartphones to use their device to make payments via a contactless NFC card reader terminal.

 It can also be used as a digital wallet as it stores a user's card details on a device to make online purchases too.
 Once a card is set up on a device, it can be used as a payment option by any retailer that supports it.
 You can just pay via Samsung Pay and you are done.
 No need to enter card details online.

 Which banks support Samsung Pay?

 Samsung Pay means you don't need to use your debit or credit card when you want to pay for something in-store or online.
 It stores the details of your payment methods securely on your phone, meaning you can just tap your device on a contactless card reader if you want to pay for something in-store or use its Samsung Pay Mini service to make online transactions in areas where the full version of Samsung Pay isn't available.

 However, this way of paying is only supported in some countries and by some banks.
 Although as other payment options like Google Pay and Apple Pay are becoming more popular, banks around the world are increasingly accepting contactless and mobile payments.